Jinssi/ContosoTraders/docs/App-Deployment-Guide.md

 <h2>Preparing your GitHub Account</h2>

-In this step, you will form the original GravyTraders GitHub repository to your GitHub Account and prepare for deployment.
+In this step, you will form the original gravyTraders GitHub repository to your GitHub Account and prepare for deployment.
-Fork the Gravy Traders Repo
+Fork the gravy Traders Repo

 1. Login to GitHub by visiting [github](https://github.com).
-2. Open [GravyTraders repository](https://github.com/microsoft/GravyTraders) and Click on Fork
+2. Open [gravyTraders repository](https://github.com/microsoft/gravyTraders) and Click on Fork

 	![img7](images/Repofork.png)

-3. You should now a clone of this repository in your GitHub Account, with https://github.com/YOURUSERNAME/GravyTraders.
+3. You should now a clone of this repository in your GitHub Account, with https://github.com/YOURUSERNAME/gravyTraders.
 4. You will be using this repository for deployment.
 Since it exists in your GitHub Account, you will be able to make changes to the contents as well, including source code.